gbremble/api-docs/source/includes/_customlists.md

 # Custom Lists

-## Get All Custom Lists for your Guide
+## Fetch All Custom Lists for your guide